Which law firms will take the lead on promoting diversity in the legal profession?

 * A new in-house tool to replace outside counsel?
 Sure it may be cheaper, but can a computer get you playoff tickets?
 [Associate’s Mind]

-Luckily, I am not making this decision based on my concerns over hypothetical family obligations.
-No, I am just lazy and do not like to work.
-And I am not alone….
+For 2012, Valerie Katz has resolved to maintain a healthy work/life balance.
+Luckily, she is not making this decision based on her concerns over hypothetical family obligations.
+No, she is just lazy and does not like to work.
+And she is not alone….

 * Shocker: tenured law professors are well-paid (check out their median salaries), and they enjoy high job satisfaction.
 [TaxProf Blog] * Congratulations to David Boies and Ted Olson on winning the American Bar Association Medal, for their remarkable work on Perry v.
 Schwarzenegger (aka the Prop 8 case).
 [American Foundation for Equal Rights] * In […]